luom01/generate-praat-images/README.md

 create-pictures-batch: run script and select folder with .wav files and generate images into desired folder

-create-pictures-batch: if .wav files live in subfolders within a main folder, this script will generate images into respective subfolders of the same name within a desired folder
+create-pictures-batch-with-folders: if .wav files live in subfolders within a main folder, this script will generate images into respective subfolders of the same name within a desired folder